MyUNiDAYS/is4-client/README.md

-# IdentityServer Client
+# OIDC Client
-A Sample .NET Core Client using razor pages for use with IdentityServer.
+A Sample .NET Core Client using razor pages for use with Open ID Connect.

 # Prerequisites